bietkul/react-native-form-builder/README.md

 | onSummitTextInput(fieldName) | `function`| If you're using TextInput then you can use this function to automatically manage the text input focus.For example you can define it in the `onSubmitEditing` prop of TextInput
 | theme | `object` | Use the theme variables to style your component

+## Add Custom Error Component
+- Now you can use your custom error component to display error messages.
+- In your custom component you will receive two props `attributes` & `theme` variables.
+- You can access the error & error message as a property of the attributes object.

 ## Example